bestbat/Homura/Tweaks.md

 Enable "Windowed Mode" at the start and change the graphic settings to very low so that you stwy under 4GB ram usage.

+# PAYDAY 2

+Depth of field must be switched off in graphic settings to avoid graphic errors.